allegro/allegro.tech/_posts/2015-04-10-elasticsearch-reindex-tool.md

 The only external requirement is JDK 1.8.

-Clone our repo from github.

-Then create a package:
+Clone our repo from github and then create a package:

 `./gradlew jar`